Oswaldo Cabrera Preview, Player Props: Yankees vs. Royals

-The New York Yankees, including Oswaldo Cabrera (.211 slugging percentage in past 10 games, including no home run), take on starter Steven Cruz and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.
+The New York Yankees, including Oswaldo Cabrera (.231 slugging percentage in past 10 games, including no home run), battle starter Zack Greinke and the Kansas City Royals at Kauffman Stadium, Sunday at 3:10 PM ET.

 Sportsbook Promo Codes